Lysagxra/BunkrDownloader/README.md

 This version focuses on providing a user-friendly **Graphical User Interface (GUI)** for Windows users and includes other features to make downloading as simple as possible.

 ### Screenshots
-*Screen when launching the `BunkrDownloader-portable-GUI.exe` portable.*
+*Screen when launching the application `BunkrDownloader-portable-GUI.exe`.*

 ![Bunkr Downloader GUI](screenshots/screenshot-001.PNG)

-*Screen of an active interface from the Bunkr Downloader Portable GUI.*
+*Screen of an completed request interface from the application `BunkrDownloader-portable-GUI.exe`.*

 ![Download in progress](screenshots/screenshot-002.PNG)